Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Methods

 \subsection{Parametric agent modelling using DRF}

-The DRF model \cite{DRF2020} builds the driver's subjective view of its surrounding environment as a 2D Gaussian distribution along the predicted path.
+The DRF builds the driver's subjective view of its surrounding environment as a 2D Gaussian distribution along the predicted path.
 The perceived risk is derived from DRF representing the driver's subjective view of the driving risk in traffic.
 It is a function of the ego vehicle's current velocity and steering angle $P_{risk}(v, \delta)$.
 Then, based on the risk threshold theory, the future velocity and steering angle are obtained by solving an optimisation problem to keep the perceived risk below the assigned threshold.
-Please refer to Appendix. \ref{DRF Appendix} for detailed formulations of DRF, where typical values of DRF parameters and principles of parameter tuning are disclosed for different driving behaviours.
+For detailed formulations of the DRF, please refer to \citep{DRF2020}.